covalenthq/ewm-contracts/README.md

 - Set the validator max cap multiplier
 - Set the maximum number of tokens the validator can stake
 - Set the StakingManager address
+- Renounce his role and disable all the following listed actions by calling renounceOwnership
+- Transfer the ownership to another address by calling transferOwnership
+- Set or change the stakingManager by calling setStakingManagerAddress

 ### What the StakingManager can do: